Meditation and relaxation downloads

 Disolving stress meditation (28 minutes)

-There is a meditation group in Room 6 upstairs in the Students' Union between 12pm and 1.30pm every Thursday throughout the year (from late September to late August).
-The group is run by James Taylor who is a psychotherapist and meditation teacher employed by the Student Counselling Centre.
+Usually there is a meditation group in Room 6 upstairs in the Students' Union between 12pm and 1.30pm every Thursday throughout the year.
+The group is run by James Taylor who is a psychotherapist and meditation teacher employed by the Student Counselling & Wellbeing Service.
+Currently, due to Covid 19 the group is being delivered online over Zoom at this time each week.
 For more information, visit the groups and workshops page.

 Some useful online resources are available for meditation and mindfulness: